modelscope/richdreamer/prompt_engineering_basics.md

 Though the this asset has a smoother, round look that can be considered "cute" or "cartoon," the colors are not soft and instead shiny.
 It is possible the model is not able to under the adjective "kawaii" and was consfused how to interpret this.

 With teddy bears, the model keeps generating results where there is a face on the front and backside (another version seen in the project page's results gallery).
+This could also be because the Stable diffusion model tries to generate a front view, backview, and overhead view of the teddy bear.
+There might be incorrect or not engough image data on the backside of teddy bears.

+Either way, I would caution against using this object prompt unless planning to use a modelling software to fix the model afterwards.
+Most cases, the outputs need some sort of modification/refinement.

 ## Holes